-With an aging workforce and lack of technically skilled tradespeople entering the pipeline, companies in the industrial market are being forced to do more with less.
-This being the case, it is imperative they ensure their current workforce stay up-to-date on all required training and certifications, as failing to do so not only puts employee well-being at risk, but threatens the integrity and profitability of their business.
+With an aging workforce and lack of technically skilled tradespeople entering the pipeline, crane & rigging, millwrighting, and machinery moving businesses are being forced to do more with less.
+This being the case, it is imperative they ensure their workforce stay up-to-date on all required training and certifications, as failing to do so puts employee well-being at risk, threatening the integrity and profitability of their business.

 Easier said than done

-From WHMIS and welding courses to First Aid and forklift training (not to mention an operator's certificate for just about every size of crane you can imagine), staying on top of a seemingly endless list of employee skills remains a primary challenge for safety reps and managers alike.
-Throw in the fact that the U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) periodically revises their standards for equipment operation and safety, and you’ve got an overwhelming situation for small to medium-sized companies that lack the resources to keep up.
+From WHMIS and welding courses to First Aid and forklift training, staying on top of a seemingly endless list of employee skills and certifications remains a challenge for safety reps and managers alike.
+Throw in the fact that the U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) periodically revises their standards for equipment operation and safety, and you’ve got an overwhelming situation for small to medium-sized businesses that lack the resources to keep up.